hsf-training/Python-for-STEM/README.md

 4. Quick Start to CMS Open Data
 1. Calculate Invariant Mass
 1. Higgs to 4 leptons <img src="https://render.githubusercontent.com/render/math?math=H\to 4 l">

+## Other notebooks
+Other notebooks are created for additional topics like Pandas and Machine Learing

 ## Pre-requisites for this Workshop

 **Nothing** :D